ovhlabs/knowledge-base/en/_posts/2016-06-15-getting-started-with-queue-as-a-service.md

 ---
 layout: post
-title:  "Getting started with OVH Queue PaaS"
+title:  "Getting started with OVH Queue DBaaS"
 categories: queue
 author: guillaumebreton
 lang: en
 ---
-# OVH Queue PaaS and Kafka 101
+# OVH Queue DBaaS and Kafka 101

-Welcome to the getting started guide of the OVH Queue PaaS.
-This guide will help you to understand the core concepts behind the OVH Queue PaaS and how to produce your first message to the platform and consume it.
+Welcome to the getting started guide of the OVH Queue DBaaS.
+This guide will help you to understand the core concepts behind the OVH Queue DBaaS and how to produce your first message to the platform and consume it.

-## What is the OVH Queue PaaS ?
+## What is the OVH Queue DBaaS ?

 It provides you a shared queuing system based on [Apache Kafka](http://kafka.apache.org/).